 What Is The Beastie Ball?

-The Beastie Ball is a massage ball from the same team who produced the Rumble Roller, which is a special foam roller designed to provide a deeper massage than a traditional flat surfaced foam roller.
+The Beastie Ball is a massage ball from the same team that produced the Rumble Roller, which is a special foam roller designed to provide a deeper massage than a traditional flat-surfaced foam roller.

 The Rumble Roller is known for its extremely aggressive style of trigger point release accomplished by deep and hard ridges on its surface.

-The Rumble Roller is not for the faint-hearted as it can be pretty painful to use (as I found out and documented in my Rumble Roller review).
+The Rumble Roller is not for the faint-hearted as it can be pretty painful to use.

-The good news (or for some bad news) is that the Rumble Roller team have made a massage ball which is equally as tough as their Rumble Roller product.
+The good news (or for some bad news) is that the Rumble Roller team have made a massage ball that is equally as tough as their Rumble Roller product.